Internal dialogue is used by authors to indicate what a character is thinking.

 Example: I lied, Charles thought, but maybe she will forgive me.

-Indirect internal dialogue refers to a character expressing a thought in third person and is not set off with either italics or quotation marks.
+Indirect internal dialogue refers to a character expressing a thought in the third person (the third person singular is he or she, the plural is they) and is not set off with either italics or quotation marks.

 Example: Bev wondered why Charles would think that she would forgive him so easily.

-The words she would tell us that she did not think these exact words.
+The sense of the sentence tells us that she did not think these exact words.